 As reported on the news yesterday, global atmospheric carbon dioxide (CO2) levels have hit a record high (Link).
-CO2 concentration in the atmosphere is now at a level not seen for over three million years, the UN has warned.
-The CO2 concentration average for 2016 was 403.3 ppm which is up from 400 ppm in 2015.
-Increases in CO2 emissions is widely accepted as one of the causes of global warming resulting from the greenhouse effect, which is causing a change in ecosystems and ecology of organisms, including that of microorganisms responsible for diseases, such as Legionella.
+The UN warns that CO2 concentration in the atmosphere is at the highest level in three million years.
+The CO2 concentration average for 2016 was 403.3 ppm, which is up from 400 ppm in 2015.
+Increases in CO2 emissions is one of the causes of global warming resulting from the greenhouse effect.
+This is causing a change in ecosystems and ecology of organisms, including that of microorganisms responsible for diseases, such as Legionella.

-Legionella is commonly present in many environments, especially damp soils and in water, and it can only be contracted if inhaled in fine water droplets or aerosols.
-It stays dormant in too cold or too hot conditions, since it likes warmer conditions, and it will grow readily at water temperatures between 20 and 42 ℃, hence it being more commonly contracted in contaminated artificial water systems, such as showers, jacuzzis, air conditioning and cooling towers.
-It makes sense to assume that the increase in cases of Legionnaires’ disease being reported in the media recently might be due to changes in the climate.
+Legionella is commonly present in many environments, especially damp soils and in water.
+However, we only contract it if we inhale it in fine water droplets or aerosols.
+It stays dormant in too cold or too hot conditions, since it likes warmer conditions, and it will readily grow at water temperatures between 20 and 42 ℃.
+Therefore, it is more commonly contracted in contaminated artificial water systems, such as showers, jacuzzis, air conditioning and cooling towers.
+It makes sense to assume that the increase in cases of Legionnaires’ disease in the media recently might be due to changes in the climate.

 Fisman et al. (2005) found that legionellosis was associated with rainfall 6–10 days before disease onset.
 This timing corresponds to the latent period between exposure to the pathogen and the development of symptoms.
 The WHO article also pointed out that rainfall might affect exposure to Legionella via a range of mechanisms.
 One example is vehicles producing aerosols containing Legionella, as they drive on wet roads, as shown by Sakamoto et al. (2009) and van Heijnsbergen et al. (2015).

-The environmental sources and global impact of legionellosis should now be reassessed, says the WHO article.
+The environmental sources and global impact of legionellosis risk now needs reassessing, says the WHO article.
 “Being aware that Legionella is ubiquitous is not sufficient.
 It exists in the environment surrounding us, but which sources are the most important for human health?
-According to the Intergovernmental Panel on Climate Change (IPCC), increases in heavy rainfall are projected as a result of global climate change (IPCC 2013).
-Climate change might increase the incidence of legionellosis through increased reliance on air conditioning systems, as well as through more subtle effects on bacterial ecology or airborne exposure pathways.”
+According to the Intergovernmental Panel on Climate Change (IPCC), increases in heavy rainfall is a result of global climate change (IPCC 2013).
+Climate change might increase legionellosis risk through increased reliance on air conditioning systems, as well as through more subtle effects on bacterial ecology or airborne exposure pathways.”
 As pointed out earlier in this article more rain means more potential aerosols from cars driving on wet roads too.

-It is hoped that the risk of potentially deadly diseases will make leaders who haven’t taken climate change seriously up to now, to change their view and be more proactive in the next climate negotiations in Bonn.
-Not wanting to be too gloomy, I think that even if more countries do take appropriate actions to reduce the release of CO2 to the atmosphere, it might be too little too late.
+Overall, we hope that the risk of potentially deadly diseases will make leaders who haven’t taken climate change seriously up to now, change their view and be more proactive in the next climate negotiations in Bonn.
+Not wanting to be too gloomy, I think that even if more countries do take appropriate actions to reduce the release of CO2 to the atmosphere, it might be too little, too late.